01.49 - 18.41 Moon phase and illumination -0.92%

 The storklets calmed down within some ten minutes after the bird of prey left – they can judge danger.

-Black stork camera works
+Subscribe to Black stork camera news

 We use cookies on our website to support technical features that enhance your user experience.